Trust Region Policy Optimization: Proof of Policy Improvement Bound

+The preceding Lemma bounds the difference in expected advantage at each timestep $t$.
+We can sum over time to bound the difference between $\eta(\tilpi)$ and $L_{\pi}(\tilpi)$.
+Subtracting \Cref{etadef} and \Cref{tilpidef}, and defining $\epsilon=\maxadv$,

-Last, we need to use the correspondence between total variation divergence and coupled random variables: \begin{quote} Suppose $p_X$ and $p_Y$ are distributions with $\tv{p_X}{p_Y} = \alpha$.
+Last, to replace $\alpha$ by the total variation divergence, we need to use the correspondence between TV divergence and coupled random variables: \begin{quote} Suppose $p_X$ and $p_Y$ are distributions with $\tv{p_X}{p_Y} = \alpha$.
 Then there exists a joint distribution $(X,Y)$ whose marginals are $p_X, p_Y$, for which $X = Y$ with probability $1-\alpha$. \end{quote} See \cite{levin2009markov}, Proposition 4.7.